‘I came back to Aptima really excited about product development.’ – Ryan Marceau

 That was all the case with Ryan Marceau who initially joined Aptima in 2006 as a freshly minted Masters graduate, worked here for eight years, then left to explore other opportunities from 2014 to 2016.
 Ryan sat down with The Human Factor after being re-hired in May 2016 to talk about his early years with Aptima, his time away, and how he’s applying the lessons learned to his latest role here within the company.

-Human Factor: Looking back to your first hire date in 2006, how did you begin at Aptima?
+Human Element: Looking back to your first hire date in 2006, how did you begin at Aptima?

 Ryan: I was leaving a full-time internship that I had at E. Rogers Associates, a Management Consulting firm that specializes in Leadership and Organizational Development at the time.
 It was a great internship to have coming out of grad school.
 Aptima reached out to me after seeing my information on one of the Industrial-Organizational Psychology lists.
 I was very excited looking at Aptima’s website, with its focus on the Department of Defense (DoD).
 Unlike a lot of people who had come out of modeling and simulation, I didn’t have any DoD experience and was really intrigued by it.